-DPS, SSA- School Formation of Disaster Management Cell and manning the same by senior & Mass Education/ personnel drawn from key Directorates.
-Incorporating costs for preventive and mitigation measures for DEO - Higher Secondary earthquake, flood, fire and cyclonic storm prone areas to construct Education disaster resistant school buildings.
-In association with Fire Dept. getting fire extinguishers installed in ashare and tagshere identified and tagined in an antise there. schools and teachers identified and trained in operating them.
+DPS, SSA- School Formation of Disaster Management Cell and manning the same by & Mass Education/ senior personnel drawn from key Directorates.
+DEO - Higher Incorporating costs for preventive and mitigation measures for Secondary earthquake, flood, fire and cyclonic storm prone areas to construct Education disaster resistant school buildings.
+In association with Fire Dept. getting fire extinguishers installed in schools and teachers identified and trained in operating them.
 Awareness Generation Programmes about Hazard, the kind of preparedness required and how to act at the time of disaster shall be organized in schools on monthly basis.
 Disaster Management shall be made a part of the school curriculum.
 The Department shall get quality films made on hazard wise disaster preparedness and organize their viewing by children and their parents.
 The Department shall in association with Nehru Yuva Kendra organize locality based youth clubs and get them groomed in escort services, relief work and taking care of children, women, old and sick.
 Making adequate arrangements for getting hand pumps installed, storage facilities created, toilet and bathrooms built in those schools where communities do take shelter during flood.
 Concerned departments shall either make the arrangements or make funds available for the same.
-BDO/Tahasildar Providing authentic information required by the DCR Preparing a record of previous disasters in the locality and analyzing the effects Preparing hazard maps of the Block./Tahasil& the GPs in minute details Mapping the cut off areas with alternate route map.
-Identification of shelter places in the maps Keeping a List of storage Points & facilities available, dealers of foodstuffs.
-Keeping a list of vulnerable people and area and weak points on embankments (if applicable) Creating a Control Room at the respective level and assignment of duties to the staff.
+BDOs/Tahasildasr Providing authentic information required by the DCR > Preparing a record of previous disasters in the locality and analyzing the effects Preparing hazard maps of the Block./Tahasil& the GPs in minute details Mapping the cut off areas with alternate route map.
+Identification of shelter places in the maps Keeping a List of storage Points & facilities available, dealers of foodstuffs. ➤ Keeping a list of vulnerable people and area and weak points on embankments (if applicable) Creating a Control Room at the respective level and assignment of duties to the staff.
 Pre-positioning of staff for site operation centers.
-Uninterrupted communication with the DCR Arrangement of alternative communication/generator sets, etc Formation of GP/village level disaster committees and task forces Arrangement of boats on hire available locally.
+Uninterrupted communication with the DCR Arrangement of alternative communication/generator sets, etc. ➤ Formation of GP/village level disaster committees and task forces Arrangement of boats on hire available locally.
 Deployment of Boat in the most vulnerable areas.
 Organizing awareness camps at GP/village levels Dissemination of Warning: Crosschecking with the DCR for the authenticity of the warnings Arrangement or requisition of Jeeps/Trekkers/ Auto Rickshaw to disseminate received warning information's to the population of vulnerable / weak places Dissemination of warning/ coordination with District control room.
-Warning the people about probable affected areas Mobilizing the people to leave for identified shelters with their domestic